adarsh832/Ash_AI/README.md

-# Friday - AI Voice Command System
+# Ash - AI Voice Command System
 # Run this app with Gui Interface to use it as a voice assistant (app.py)

 An advanced AI-powered voice command system that can control your computer through natural language commands and respond to questions using LLM (Language Learning Models).